 If you are younger than 18, you are required to have a valid vehicle driver's permit or license.
 If you pass the course, you will receive course completion cards to allow you to take the motorcycle permit and skills test at a state exam station.

-If you are 18 years of age or older, you must have a valid motorcycle permit and bring it to the final day of class before taking the skills test.
+If you are 18 years of age or older, you must have a valid motorcycle permit.
+You must bring the permit with you to class every day, including the day of the skills test.
 Information on how to obtain a permit can be found at motorcyclesafety.org.
 Expired permits are accepted if they have been expired for less than one year.
 NOTE: Riders who have already failed a state and/or MMSC skills test twice are not eligible for the state skills test waiver and must skill test at a DVS exam station.

 Parent/guardian signature is required for participants under 18 years of age.